Plestiodon bilineatus

 Plestiodon bilineatus, also known as the Mexican shortnose skink, or the two-lined short-nosed skink, is a species of lizard endemic to Mexico.

 Description

-P.Bilineatus can reach a snout-to-vent length (SVL) of 60 mm.
+P. bilineatus can reach a snout-to-vent length (SVL) of 71 mm.
 Light stripes run down from its head to tail.

 Reproduction

-Little is known about the reproduction of P. Bilineatus, though the average litter size of the closely related species P.Lynxe is 2-5 neonates.
-Many other species in the genus Plestiodon are viviparous, so it can be assumed that P.Bilineatus reproduces similarly.
+P. bilineatus is viviparous, with a litter size of 2–7 neonates.